bhrgavreddy/Superstore-Sales-Forecasting/README.md

-Superstore Sales Forecasting
+# 🛒 Superstore Sales Forecasting

+This project applies **time series forecasting** techniques to predict future sales based on historical Superstore data.
+The goal is to support better inventory planning, demand forecasting, and strategic decision-making.

+---

+## 📊 Key Features

-• Analyzed historical sales data to identify key trends, seasonality, and patterns to inform forecasting strategies
+- 📈 Analyzed historical sales trends, seasonality, and demand patterns
-• Developed a data preprocessing pipeline to clean, transform, and prepare data for time series modeling
+- 🧹 Built a robust data preprocessing pipeline for time series readiness
-• Engineered a time series forecasting model to accurately predict future sales and drive business planning
+- 🔮 Developed a time series forecasting model to predict future sales
-• Evaluated model accuracy through rigorous residual analysis to ensure the reliability of sales predictions
+- ✅ Evaluated forecasting accuracy using residual and error analysis
-• Translated complex data insights into actionable recommendations for inventory and strategic decision-making
+- 📌 Generated actionable insights for inventory and business strategy